hateVtubers/next-firebase-auth-cookies/README.md

 };
 ```

-Now we need a observer to listen the `login` of the user, I recommend to use `useSWR` to listen the `login` event.
+Now we need an observer to listen the `login` of the user, I recommend to use `useSWR` to listen the `login` event.
 ```bash
 npm i swr
 ```